Jem212Mac/juniper-cocktails/README.md

 Codeanywhere was used as the IDE for local development of the application and GitHub was used for version control.

+## Forking

+If you would like to work on this code you can click on the repository here (https://github.com/Jem212Mac/juniper-cocktails) and click on 'Fork' to create your own fork of the code to work on.

 ## Deployment

 The application was deployed to Heroku.
 In order to deploy to Heroku, the following steps were performed: